 Effective PPC management is essential for the success of a PPC advertising campaign, as it can help to maximize the return on investment (ROI) of ad spend and achieve specific marketing objectives.

-Many businesses choose to outsource PPC management to a digital marketing agency or PPC consultant to ensure that their campaigns are managed effectively and efficiently.
+Many businesses choose to outsource PPC management to a digital marketing agency or Google service ads manager to ensure that their campaigns are managed effectively and efficiently.

 PPC Metrics to Track